etherealvisage/cpsc301/docs/use_cases.md

 Use Case 1
 ----------
-* Summary: System user U authenticates with system via e-mail and password
+* Summary: System user U authenticates with system S via e-mail and password
 * Actor: U
 * Preconditions: U is unauthenticated
-* Postconditions: U is authenticated with system S
+* Postconditions: U is authenticated with S
 * Main success scenario:
     1. Upon trying to access application, U is presented with login form by S.
     2. U enters e-mail address and password into corresponding fields.
-    3. U submits form, hashing password before sending across network.
+    3. U submits form.
     4. U's e-mail address and password hash match established user, so S creates new session for U, sets cookie corresponding to session on U's browser, and sends U to dashboard.
     5. Dashboard renders in U's browser.
 U begins using S.
 * Alternate flow A: